 Shaggy searches for his friends underground and finds a vat of protoplasm containing the souls of all those possessed.
 He frees the souls of Daphne, Fred, and Velma, who quickly discover sunlight destroys the demons.
 A local voodoo priest informs the gang the demons are to perform their "Darpokalypse" Ritual, which will see them rule the world for 10,000 years if a pure soul is sacrificed in the Daemon Ritus.
 The gang realizes that the pure soul is that of Scooby-Doo, whom Mondavarious was ultimately after.
 Finally realizing their mistake, Fred, Daphne, and Velma put aside their differences for good and team up with Shaggy to save Scooby and the world.

 The gang infiltrates the ritual, where Mondavarious is foiled in sacrificing Scooby's soul by Shaggy.
 Mondavarious turns out to be a robot controlled by Scooby's estranged nephew Scrappy-Doo, who has been plotting revenge on the gang for being abandoned long ago due to his increasingly power-hungry and egomaniacal nature.
-Absorbing the tourists' souls, Scrappy transforms into an enormous, muscular monster and tries to kill the gang.
+Absorbing the tourists' souls, Scrappy transforms into a giant monster and tries to kill the gang.
 Daphne knocks Zarkos into the vat, tipping it over and returning most of the other souls to their bodies, then reflects sunlight through a skull-shaped disco ball, killing the released demons.
 Shaggy frees the rest of the souls, reversing Scrappy's transformation in the process, and finds the real Mondavarious, having been captured and replaced by Scrappy.
 Scrappy and his henchmen are arrested, and Mystery, Inc. reunites.

 Cast